Planting trees is a simple yet powerful way to not only beautify our neighborhoods but also to retain water underground.

 Most trees once mature will have developed enough of a tap root to find water even in the drier months, however some trees like eucalyptus and jacaranda take up a huge amount of water during the day.
 Some trees don't like waterlogged soil whereas some trees have adapted to swampy areas so be sure to choose a tree that is adapted to your area.
 You can take a look at the mature trees that already exist in your neighbourhood to get an idea of what will grow well.

-Generally, newly planted trees will need watering once a week in the dry season to thrive.
+Generally, newly planted trees will need watering of at least 20 - 50 litres, once a week in the dry season to thrive.
 Try to create a catchment basin area of about at least a half a metre in each direction where water can soak into the ground to the roots of the tree.

 Does It Have Edible Fruits or Messy Leaves?